stenone/SIEM-Azure/README.md

 16. Set up a map in Azure Sentinel with Latitude and Longitude or country to visualize the geo data and failed login attempts.
 17. Fix any map plot sizes to ensure they are accurate and easy to read.

-For detailed instructions on how to deploy and configure the project, please refer to the [project documentation](link-to-documentation).

-## Contributions

-We welcome contributions from the community to help improve the SIEM Azure Sentinel MAP project.
-To contribute, please submit bug reports, feature requests, and pull requests on our [GitHub repository](link-to-github-repo).

 ## Conclusion

-The SIEM Azure Sentinel MAP project is a comprehensive security solution that enables organizations to monitor and visualize failed login attempts in real-time.
+The SIEM Azure Sentinel Attack Map project is a comprehensive security solution that enables organizations to monitor and visualize failed login attempts in real-time.
 By integrating with various security tools and technologies, this project provides a powerful solution for detecting and responding to potential security threats.